Neferti X. M. Tadiar

 Philippine/Filipino literature and culture

-Professor Tadiar's teaching includes such courses as "Critical Approaches in Social and Cultural Theory," "Gender, Globalization, Empire," "Feminist Postcolonial Theory," "Studies in U.S. Imperialism," "Genealogies of Feminism: Politics in the Wake of the Human."
+Professor Tadiar's teaching includes such courses as "Critical Approaches in Social and Cultural Theory," "Gender, Globalization, Empire," "Feminist Postcolonial Theory," "Studies in U.S. Imperialism," "Labor and Life," "Genealogies of Feminism: Politics in the Wake of the Human."

 "Personal Diaspora," Diaspora and Immigration, V. Y. Mudimbe with S. Engel eds., and South Atlantic Quarterly Vol. 98, No. 1 (Winter 1999). personaldiasporasaq.pdf